mu-arch/skyfolder/README.md

 11. Compatible with GNU/Linux, BSD, Windows, and Mac.
 12. Supports TLS certificates, including a built-in automatic Let's Encrypt client that can renew certs with no user interaction.
 13. Stable enough to run for years without needing a restart.
-14. No telemetry - Skyfolder doesn't initiate outgoing connections.
-15. Secure to expose to the open internet.
+14. Secure to expose to the open internet.
-16. Management GUI that generates [Gura](https://github.com/gura-conf/gura) markup in the background (manual Gura editing is also an option).
+15. Management GUI that generates [Gura](https://github.com/gura-conf/gura) markup in the background (manual Gura editing is also an option).
-17. Multiple download methods: HTTP GET, HTTP JS managed File System Access API, Bittorrent magnet.
+16. Multiple download methods: HTTP GET, HTTP JS managed File System Access API, Bittorrent magnet.
-18. Efficiently utilizes all CPU cores and available bandwidth, capable of serving files at gigabit speeds to hundreds of active downloaders.
+17. Efficiently utilizes all CPU cores and available bandwidth, capable of serving files at gigabit speeds to hundreds of active downloaders.
-19. Supports partial files (content-range) and retries.
+18. Supports partial files (content-range) and retries.
-20. Generates thumbnails for images and videos.
+19. Generates thumbnails for images and videos.
-21. Supports directories with tens of thousands of files.
+20. Supports directories with tens of thousands of files.
+21. Produces the correct headers for streaming video in VRChat movie theater worlds ;)
+22. Automatic port opening with UPnP

 ### Roadmap